• Skip to primary navigation

 • 200 gms Boneless Chicken cut into bite-sized chinks

-• 3 tbsp oil preferably, coconut oil
+• 3 tablespoon oil preferably, coconut oil

 • 2 Red chillies slit